i-MSCP/plugins/incubator/InstantSSH/README.md

 The default configuration comes with a set of preselected application sections which allow to setup a very restricted jailed shell environment.
 This environment is setup by using busybox which combines tiny versions of many common UNIX utilities into a single small executable.
+Default configuration also provide the MySQL command line tool and the nano editor.

 ### Plugin usage